All Episodes

 Take the recent ban on incandescent light bulbs.

-The federal government's action on climate change and air pollution boasts that the ban will give Canadian consumers real opportunity, both to save money on energy and to help clean up the environment.
+The federal government's action on climate change and air pollution boasts that the ban will give Canadian consumers real opportunity both to save money on energy and to help clean up the environment.

-And these guys will prove it.
+And these guys say, well, prove it.

-Show us the results of comprehensive life cycle analyses that demonstrate the energy savings accrued when operating a compact fluorescent lamp.
+Show us the results of comprehensive life cycle analyses that demonstrate the energy savings accrued when operating a compact fluorescent lamp more than compensates for the increased manufacturing and mercury disposal impacts associated with these bulbs.

 Prove to us that the loss of convenience and light quality of the incandescent is offset by a significant net environmental benefit.

-Or many Canadians will conclude the move was purely political, designed to look good in the press and trump the NDP, who had a private members' bill banning incandescence in the works.
+Or many Canadians will conclude the move was purely political, designed to look good in the press and trump the NDP who had a private member's bill banning incandescence in the works.

 Looking green is no longer good enough.